How to Cast Spells in Elden Ring

 Now that you have your catalyst, it’s time to find a spell.

-Mostly, you’ll find spells in Elden Ring by purchasing them from a trainer or mentor.
-When you first meet them, they’ll have a small stock which you can purchase with runes.
+When you first meet trainers or mentors, they’ll have a small stock of spells that you can purchase with runes.

 For sorcerers, you’ll mostly be buying sorcery spells from Sorceress Sellen, first found in Limgrave.